Joe L. Evins: Early life

 Evins was a native of the Blend Community of DeKalb County, Tennessee, the son of James Edgar Evins and Myrtie Goodson Evins.
 His father was a Tennessee state senator and a successful local businessman.
 He was also the namesake of Edgar Evins State Park near Smithville.
 One of his brother's children ran a local bank.
 Another nephew, Dan Evins, was the founder of the Cracker Barrel Old Country Store restaurant chain.

-Evins graduated from Vanderbilt University in Nashville, Tennessee in 1933 and the Cumberland School of Law in Lebanon, Tennessee in 1934, as well as The George Washington University.
+Evins graduated from Vanderbilt University in Nashville, Tennessee, in 1933 and the Cumberland School of Law in Lebanon, Tennessee, in 1934, as well as The George Washington University.
 He was admitted to the bar in that same year and began practice in Smithville, the county seat of DeKalb County.

 Career

 In 1935 Evins was named a staff attorney for the Federal Trade Commission, and served in this position until 1938, when he was named the FTC's assistant secretary, a position which he held until 1940.

 Shortly after U.S. entry into World War II, he was commissioned in the United States Army Judge Advocate General Corps, serving on active duty until 1946, when he resumed his law practice in Smithville.

+Upon his return, he was also elected chairman of the DeKalb County Democratic Party.